Full Apartment Move Out Checklist for the Unprepared

 Once you are done, hand your keys over and head on over to your new apartment or home!

 We hope this checklist for moving out of an apartment helps you have an easier move-out experience.
-Moving can be stressful, especially when you are unprepared which is why we have provided you with some great tips to stay organized and move efficiently!
+Moving can be stressful, especially when you are unprepared which is why we have provided you with some great packing and moving tips to stay organized and move efficiently!
 Check out our moving out of an apartment checklist below so you can print it off and use it as you go!

 Here at Make Space, we want to ensure all your moving needs are covered!
 Have you considered renting a portable storage container for your next move?
 It’s simple, we deliver it to you, you pack it up, then we deliver it to your new apartment.
 Or if you need storage between your moves because you have a later move-in date for your new place, consider renting a self storage locker at one of our facilities!
 Check out how our portable storage containers work or how our self storage lockers are safe, secure and a great between move storage option.